InnerPlant/.github/README.md

 Find a template [here](https://docs.google.com/document/d/16rlG2PMNmhj8rH4q4BryuydS9yjCwQJGWo11tVci-AU/edit).

-This is less about GitHub usage and more just a best practice for any large projects.
-PRDs are linked to several of the newer projects here -- have a look to see how helpful they can be!
+This is less about GitHub usage, and more just a best practice for any large project.
+Writing up a PRD will help make sure you define project scope, set expectations with stakeholders, and reduce risks early on while modifications are still cheap.

 ---